 Our Analysis and Test Results

 The BIC Sport 11'0 Wing Air has a typical profile for an all-around board with a few added features.
-It's 11 feet long, 32 inches wide, and 6 inches thick, making it a few inches longer than average.
-Its narrow side cut and gradual nose rocker provide agility while its flat tail helps to improve stability by increasing the surface area in contact with the water.
+It is 11 feet long, 32 inches wide, and 6 inches thick, making it a few inches longer than average.
+Its narrow sidecut and gradual nose rocker provide agility while its flat tail helps to improve stability by increasing the surface area in contact with the water.
 Deck bungees near the front of the board are great for storing gear.
 It's perfect for an after-work paddle on the lake or exploring a quiet beach cove with the family.

-People often associate paddle boarding with an abdominal workout and a need for good balance.
+People often associate paddleboarding with an abdominal workout and a need for good balance.
 While this board requires nothing extreme in those departments, it lives up to that reputation more than some of its competitors.
-The single center fin and narrow profile of the nose and tail offer limited stability compared to models with a wider profile and 3 to 5 fins.
+The single-center fin and narrow profile of the nose and tail offer limited stability compared to models with a wider profile and three to five fins.

 While it may not be the best for yoga on the lake, this board provides enough lateral stability to learn on and is steadfast underfoot even for a first-time paddler.

 This metric is all about the ability to move quickly while staying true to the course.
-The Wing Air provides about average performance in this arena.
-It nose rocker and narrow side-cut make it quicker than its larger, wider competitors, but it's no match for longer, narrower touring specific models.
+The Wing Air provides about average performance in this area.
+Its nose rocker and narrow side-cut make it quicker than its larger, wider competitors, but it's no match for longer, narrower touring specific models.

-If you are looking for a board that excels in this category, check out the Red Paddle Co Explorer Plus.
-Its ability to cover large distances with speed earned it a Top Pick for Touring.
-But such high performance comes at a steep price.
+Othe boards are able to cover longer distances with greater ease, but such high performance comes at a pretty steep price.
 The Wing Air is best suited for cruising at mellow speeds and for those who don't want to invest an arm and a leg in their board.